Zhongjun24/Zhongjun24.github.io/about.md

 ## News

-- **October 2025:** Homepage launched 🎉
+## News

+- **June 2024:** Our paper "Reinforcement Learning in MDPs with Information-Ordered Policies" was selected as a **2025 INFORMS Nicholson Finalist**!
-- **August 2025:** Our paper *"Reinforcement Learning in MDPs with Information-Ordered Policies"* was posted on arXiv.
+- **August 2020:** New preprint of our paper "Reinforcement Learning in MDPs with Information-Ordered Policies" is now available on arXiv. [arXiv](https://arxiv.org/abs/2508.03904).
-- **July 2025:** Joined Northwestern University, Department of Industrial Engineering and Management Sciences (IEMS).
-- **June 2024:** Completed M.S. in Industrial and Operations Engineering at the University of Michigan.
-- **May 2020:** Joined Alibaba Cloud as Data Scientist, focusing on learning and optimization in supply chain systems.